TeRA: Vector-based Random Tensor Network for High-Rank Adaptation of Large Language Models

 \section{Introduction}

-Foundation models, such as the LlaMA \cite{touvron2023llama,grattafiori2024llama} and GPT \cite{brown2020language, achiam2023gpt} series, have revolutionized the field of natural language processing (NLP) by demonstrating strong generalization abilities across a diverse range of tasks.
-Although these models have been pre-trained on a large-scale corpus of textual data, supervised fine-tuning (SFT) is often employed to improve their performance on specific downstream tasks.
+Foundation models, such as the Llama \cite{touvron2023llama,grattafiori2024llama} and GPT \cite{brown2020language, achiam2023gpt} series, have revolutionized the field of natural language processing (NLP) by demonstrating strong generalization abilities across a diverse range of tasks.
+Although these models have been pre-trained on a large-scale corpus of textual data, supervised fine-tuning (SFT) is often necessary to improve their performance on specific downstream tasks.
 However, the large number of trainable parameters in full-parameter SFT can become computationally prohibitive in resource-constrained environments.

-Parameter-Efficient Fine-Tuning (PEFT) methods, particularly Low-Rank Adaptation (LoRA) \cite{hu2022lora}, have become the standard for efficiently adapting large language models (LLMs) to downstream tasks.
-These methods work by freezing the original pre-trained weights and training only the adapter weight updates, which are then added back to the original weights.
-The core assumption of LoRA is that these weight updates can be effectively approximated by a low-rank decomposition, $\Delta \mathbf{W}=\mathbf{A}\mathbf{B}$, where $\mathbf{A} \in \mathbb{R}^{J_1 \times r}$ and $\mathbf{B} \in \mathbb{R}^{r \times J_2}$, with $r$ being the hyperparameter controlling the rank upper bound.
-This substantially reduces the number of trainable parameters compared to full fine-tuning.
+Parameter-Efficient Fine-Tuning (PEFT) methods, particularly Low-Rank Adaptation (LoRA) \cite{hu2022lora}, have substantially reduced the number of trainable parameters in adapting large language models (LLMs) to downstream tasks.
+These methods operate by freezing the original pre-trained weights and training only the weight updates, $\Delta \mathbf{W} \in \mathbb{R}^{J_1 \times J_2}$, which are used to modify the original weights.
+The core assumption of LoRA is that these weight updates can be effectively approximated by a low-rank decomposition, $\Delta \mathbf{W}=\mathbf{A}\mathbf{B}$, where $\mathbf{A} \in \mathbb{R}^{J_1 \times r}$ and $\mathbf{B} \in \mathbb{R}^{r \times J_2}$, where $r$ controlls the rank upper bound.

-However, the low rank assumption of $\Delta \mathbf{W}$ can limit its expressivity when adapting to more complex downstream tasks \cite{huang2025hira}.
-To address this, \citet{huang2025hira} proposed Hadamard High-Rank Adaptation (HiRA), which enhances expressivity by introducing an element-wise (Hadamard) product between the learned weight update matrix, $\mathbf{A} \mathbf{B}$, and the frozen pre-trained weight matrix, $\mathbf{W}_0$.
-Specifically, HiRA defines $\Delta \mathbf{W} = (\mathbf{A} \mathbf{B}) \odot \mathbf{W}_0$, where $\odot$ denotes the Hadamard product (element-wise multiplication), and $\mathbf{W}_0$ is the frozen pre-trained weight matrix.
+However, the low rank assumption of $\Delta \mathbf{W}$ can limit its expressivity when adapting to more complex downstream tasks \cite{jiang2024morahighrankupdatingparameterefficient, huang2025hira}.
+To address this, \citet{huang2025hira} proposed Hadamard High-Rank Adaptation (HiRA), which enhances update expressivity by introducing a Hadamard product between the learned weight update matrix, $\mathbf{A} \mathbf{B}$, and the frozen pre-trained weight matrix, $\mathbf{W}_0$.
+Specifically, HiRA defines the high-rank weight update as $\Delta \mathbf{W} = (\mathbf{A} \mathbf{B}) \odot \mathbf{W}_0$, where $\odot$ denotes the Hadamard product, and $\mathbf{W}_0$ is the frozen pre-trained weight matrix.
 Similar to LoRA, HiRA still requires training all parameters in $\mathbf{A}$ and $\mathbf{B}$.